ValKmjolnir/Nasal-Interpreter/README.md

 > ./nasal -v | --version

-Use these commands to get help:
+Use these commands to get help(see more debug commands in help):

 > ./nasal -h | --help